-It is the policy of SUNY Cortland to hire students as federal Work-Study employees (through the Financial Aid Office (/cost-aid/financial-aid/)), as temporary service student assistants, or as casual labor workers under Civil Service noncompetitive classifications.
-These students are normally hired on an hourly, part-time basis in university offices and academic departments.
+It is the policy of SUNY Cortland to hire employees as federal Work-Study employees (through the Financial Aid Office (http://www2.cortland.edu/cost-aid/financial-aid/)), as temporary service student assistants, or as casual labor workers under Civil Service noncompetitive classifications.
+These students are normally hired on an hourly basis, part time and full time, in university offices and academic departments.

-Federal Work-Study employees and temporary service employees may work up to 20 hours per week while school is in session and work up to 29 hours per week during vacation periods.
+Federal Work-Study employees and temporary service employees may work up to 20 hours per week while school is in session and work up to 40 hours per week during vacation periods.
 All hiring for Work-Study jobs must be arranged through the Financial Aid Office.